top of page

 When your wife is going off at you, she doesn’t really know what’s going on inside of you.
 The more you can be vulnerable about sharing your feelings, your needs, your thought process, and your reasons for doing certain things, the more you can help her step inside your world and understand you; the more she’s going to know you and the more she is going to respect you.

 In relationship, we often expect our partners to be like us, but they’re not.
 We’re different people.
 We have very different ways of approaching things and thinking about things.
-You can help your partner understand how you move and how you think, and what’s important to you.
+You can help your partner understand how you move and how you think and what’s important to you.
 When she understands you better, she has more compassion and feels more connected to you.
 Do your best to be authentic and vulnerable about how you feel; even how hurt you feel when she speaks to you in a critical tone way or doesn’t trust you.

 I personally used to be a man who communicated very little in my relationships.
-I would have a lot of stuff going on in my mind but I didn’t say much of it out loud.
+I would have a lot of stuff going on in my mind but I didn’t say any of it out loud.
 I wasn’t very skilled or comfortable talking about how I felt and what was going on inside of me, so I just didn’t talk.
 I often felt she wasn’t respecting me because she always wanted to know what was “going on in there”.
 I felt nagged at.

 Provide What Is Desired.